5gon12eder/msc-graphstudy/README.md

 This project uses the following terminology.

- - *graph* -- set of nodes and edges (graph theory)
+ - *graph* &mdash; set of nodes and edges (graph theory)
- - *layout* -- mapping of vertices to two-dimensional coordinates for a given graph
+ - *layout* &mdash; mapping of vertices to two-dimensional coordinates for a given graph
- - *property* -- multi-set of real numbers computed for a given layout
+ - *property* &mdash; multi-set of real numbers computed for a given layout
- - *metric* -- single scalar number computed for given a layout
+ - *metric* &mdash; single scalar number computed for given a layout
- - *discriminator* -- function that takes two layouts and outputs a number indicating an aesthetic preference
+ - *discriminator* &mdash; function that takes two layouts and outputs a number indicating an aesthetic preference
- - *fingerprint* -- fixed-length deterministic value computed for a graph or layout assumed to be practically unique
+ - *fingerprint* &mdash; fixed-length deterministic value computed for a graph or layout assumed to be practically unique

 The source code frequently refers to discriminators as &ldquo;tests&rdquo; for historical reasons.
 This should be cleaned up over time.